AdamAbouzeid/The-Smart-Market-Watcher/readme.md

 # Estarta Stock Smart Watcher Task
 ## Task Description
-- fetch the real-time price and previous close of the stocks for Apple, Microsoft, Tesla and Nvidia, and then creates an Excel report listing those numbers.
+- Fetch the real-time price and previous close of the stocks for Apple, Microsoft, Tesla and Nvidia, and then creates an Excel report listing those numbers.
 - The numbers are colour-coded to differentiate between percentage increases and decreases.

 ## Libraries Used